 I bought three pairs of shoulder pads, from 12mm high to 6mm and on me, 6mm was perfect.
 Lena suggests 10mm & this will entirely depend not only on individual body shape, but what level you're pitching your image at.
 Exactly how 80's are you prepared to go?
 Dare you raise the bar?
 Knits have changed for the better since the 80's and a ponte can bear the load without looking bizarre.
 Its a tailored, pulled together look.

 For me, I jumped at this shoulder pad opportunity as I've been (self)competitive rowing for a couple of years now and its changed the pitch & breadth of me, so these are just awesome proportion balancing tricks for sloping shoulders.
 But you shoulda seen the 12mm!
 Glorious!
-And actually, as they're easy to change up, there could be a look differential here, where the size of the lift is in proportion to the aesthetic market forces of the day, so you could be having a Bear market (sack time) on Tuesdays and by Friday its all Bull at the gate and give me the 12mm's I'm ready to rock (feeling sassy).
+And actually, as they're easy to change up; there could be a look differential here, where the size of the lift is in proportion to the aesthetic market forces of the day, so you could be having a bear market (sack time) on Tuesdays and by Friday its all bull at the gate and give me the 12mm's because I'm ready to rock & feeling just fine.

 When fitting the shoulder pads, do baste in the collar first because these features are so designed as to pull each other together; the fit is off until these go in, so start there & then adjust where required.
 So baste the collar in, slip the pads in & play around with positioning until it looks right.

 Mine are slightly asymmetrical and both sit well forward of the shoulder seam.
 They should jut out a few millimetres over the sleeve head, and my left shoulder needs less jutting out than the right side does.
 When you're happy, pin through from the outside to hold them, take the top off gently & hand tack those babies onto the shoulder seams.
-Very easy, some pads come pre-installed with adhesive velcro even, isnt science amazing.
+Very easy & even easier, some pads come with pre-installed adhesive velcro, isnt science amazing.

-Since these photos I've also narrowed down the sleeves because I love tight sleeves & I've found that the proportions of most garments work better on me (and maybe lots of people) if the fit is good at the shoulders, bust and sleeve.
+Since these photos I've also narrowed down the sleeves because I love tight sleeves & I've found that the proportions of most garments work better on me if the fit is good at the shoulders, bust and sleeve.
 I can do negative ease in skirts, pants, sleeves & underwears but I want good ease at the body of tops.
 So in this pattern I have found a very happy medium & this top has been worn so much over the last few weeks.
-It has worked in all social dress codes, from upscale day job meetings to coffee at the cafe up the road etc etc. I'm bloody loving the authority I feel with the shoulder pad assisted silhouette.
-I feel cool.
+I'm bloody loving the authority I feel with the shoulder pad assisted silhouette.
+I feel cool and very Melbourne.

 And all these things are all good reasons reason why sewing is liberating.
 Choice.
 And women have every right to make their own choices, like if its a sack day, or a voting a politician out of Government day.
-We have a right to wear sacks, should we so choose, and vote for whomever we want, especially if its a woman.
-And we need clothing designs made for our proper bodies which allow for those slight adjustments, sensitive to unique shapes and proportions, that can make us feel, getting dressed some cold morning, that we could be an arty intellectual Parisian, in Paris, and like our own woman.
+And as we all know, we need clothing designs made for our proper bodies which allow for those slight adjustments, sensitive to unique shapes and proportions.
 Get the pattern here.